EU to debate compromise plan to break asylum impasse - Journal du Cameroun

 EU capitals like Budapest, which has spearheaded opposition to Muslim and other migrants, have stood firm against mandatory relocation.

-As a further sop to the eastern countries, people will be relocated only in exceptional cases and member states will have the “flexibility” to reduce some of the numbers alloted to them.
+As a further sop to the eastern countries, people will be relocated only in exceptional cases and member states will have the “flexibility” to reduce some of the numbers allotted to them.

 Under the proposal, front-line states face increased “responsibility” to register arrivals.